-Grinding of pavement will be measured by the square yard of area diamond ground.
-The measurement will be the final textured surface area regardless of the number of passes required to achieve the specified results.
-Minor areas of unground pavement within the designated areas to be ground will be included in the measurement up to 10 percent of the surface area.
-When conditions require a feather pass into the shoulder, auxiliary or ramp lanes, payment will be the square yard based on a width of 2 feet times the length of the required feather pass.
-The minimum length of a feather pass will be 100 feet.
-Gutter sections requiring a feather pass will be paid by the square yard based on a width of 1 foot times the length of the required feather pass.
-The minimum length of a feather pass will be paid as 100 feet.
+Grinding will be measured by the square yard of area diamond ground.
+The measurement will be the final textured surface area regardless of the number of passes required to achieve acceptable results.
+Minor areas of unground pavement within the designated areas to be ground will be included in the measurement.
+When conditions require a feather pass into the shoulder or auxiliary or ramp lanes, payment will be by the square yard based on a width of 2 feet times the length of the required feather pass.
+The minimum length of feather pass will be 100 feet.
 Areas which were not designated to be diamond ground will not be measured for smoothness.